saidvandeklundert/saidvandeklundert.github.io/_posts/2020-7-1-textfsm.md

 pprint(data)
 ```

-Running this script will produce the following output:
+Running this script returns the following:

 ```python